 If you want to work with a recruiter as part of your job-hunting strategy, go for it.
 You can track them down by using the methods they employ to find their candidates: via networking, referrals from colleagues and social media.
 Websites such as Bullhorn Reach, LinkedIn and the Riley Guide Directory of Recruiters make it easy to find recruiters, and ResumeBucket.com, ResumeRabbit.com and EmailMyResume.com let you send résumés directly to recruiters.

 "You can shop online for recruiters the same way you can shop for a new car or for a vacation spot or for home repair," says Thomas J. Dixon, a food industry recruiter and president of Dixon Associates.

-For example, if you type "Food Manufacturing Recruiter Plano, Texas" into the Google search engine, you will find Dixon's website.
+For example, if you type "food manufacturing recruiter, Plano, Texas" into a Google search engine, you will find Dixon's website.
 There are also trade associations of executive recruiters in most urban areas that provide a website with their members' names and expertise listed.

-LinkedIn Groups and Twitter chats (such as #OMCChat and #InternPro) are places to meet active recruiters, too, says Mark Babbitt, CEO and Founder of YouTern, a leading career website.
+LinkedIn Groups and Twitter chats (such as #OMCChat and #InternPro) are places to meet active recruiters, too, says Mark Babbitt, CEO and founder of YouTern.com, a leading career website.